aljosavister/ntscli/README.md

-# Create Node.js TypeScript project
+# Node.js TypeScript project creator

 This command line can be used to create an empty Node.js projects with initial TypeScript configuration files.